Every Witch Way

 Every Witch Way is an American teen drama that aired on Nickelodeon from January 1, 2014, to July 30, 2015.
-The show is an English language remake of Nickelodeon Latin America's globally successful TV series Grachi.
-It follows 14-year-old Emma Alonso, who moves to Miami, Florida, with her father and discovers she is the most powerful witch of her generation.
+The series is an English-language remake of Nickelodeon Latin America's telenovela Grachi.
+It follows 14-year-old Emma Alonso (Paola Andino), who moves to Miami, Florida, with her father and discovers she is a witch, and her rivalry with Maddie Van Pelt (Paris Smith), also a witch with a love triangle with Daniel Miller (Nick Merico).